foundry-rs/starknet-foundry/docs/src/appendix/cast/common.md

 Overrides account from `Scarb.toml`.

+If used with `--keystore`, should be a path to starkli account JSON file.

 ## `--accounts-file, -f <PATH_TO_ACCOUNTS_FILE>`
 Optional.

 Path to the open zeppelin accounts file holding accounts info.
 Defaults to `~/.starknet_accounts/starknet_open_zeppelin_accounts.json`.

+## `--keystore, -k <PATH_TO_KEYSTORE_FILE>`
+Optional.

+Path to keystore file.
+If specified, --account should be a path to starkli account JSON file.

 ## `--int-format, -i`
 Optional.